slam9z/DevelopAdvanced/AdvancedDocument/Design/Enterprise Solution Patterns Using Microsoft  DOTNET/Chapter 4 Deployment Patterns/Layered Application.md

 ###Benefits

-Maintenance of and enhancements to the solution are easier due to the low coupling between layers, high cohesion between the layers, and the ability to switch out varying implementations of the layer interfaces.
+* Maintenance of and enhancements[增加] to the solution are easier due to the low coupling between layers, high cohesion between the layers, and the ability to switch out varying implementations of the layer interfaces.

-Other solutions should be able to reuse functionality exposed by the various layers, especially if the layer interfaces are designed with reuse in mind.
+* Other solutions should be able to reuse functionality exposed by the various layers, especially if the layer interfaces are designed with reuse in mind.

-Distributed development is easier if the work can be distributed at layer boundaries.
+* Distributed development is easier if the work can be distributed at layer boundaries.

-Distributing the layers over multiple physical tiers can improve scalability, fault-tolerance, and performance.
+* Distributing the layers over multiple physical tiers can improve scalability, fault-tolerance, and performance.
 For more information, see the Tiered Distribution pattern.

-Testability benefits from having well-defined layer interfaces as well as the ability to switch out various implementations of the layer interfaces.
+* Testability benefits from having well-defined layer interfaces as well as the ability to switch out various implementations of the layer interfaces.

 ###Liabilities

-The extra overhead of passing through layers instead of calling a component directly can negatively affect performance.
+* The extra overhead of passing through layers instead of calling a component directly can negatively affect performance.
  To help offset the performance hit, you can use the relaxed layers approach, in which higher layers can directly call lower layers.

-Development of user-intensive applications can sometime take longer if the layering prevents the use of user interface components that directly interact with the database.
+* Development of user-intensive applications can sometime take longer if the layering prevents the use of user interface components that directly interact with the database.

-The use of layers helps to control and encapsulate the complexity of large applications, but adds complexity to simple applications.
+* The use of layers helps to control and encapsulate the complexity of large applications, but adds complexity to simple applications.

-Changes to lower-level interfaces tend to percolate to higher levels, especially if the relaxed layered approach is used.
+* Changes to lower-level interfaces tend to percolate to higher levels, especially if the relaxed layered approach is used.

 ##Acknowledgments